- FRITZ!Box 7590

 - Enable the option "Set Wi-Fi channel settings automatically (recommended)".
 This way, the FRITZ!Box evaluates the Wi-Fi environment and the quality of the connection of the wireless devices connected to it on a regular basis and then automatically selects the current ideal Wi-Fi channel settings.

 - Click "Apply" to save the settings.
 Now Wi-Fi connections to the FRITZ!Box are briefly cleared and then automatically re-established.

-- If the option "Different names for the radio network on 2.4 and 5 GHz" is displayed, disable this option.
-This way, the FRITZ!Box uses the same name for the 2.4 GHz and 5 GHz frequency bands and can steer the wireless devices into the frequency band that is ideal in the given situation ("band steering").
+- If the option "Different names for the Wi-Fi networks on 2.4 and 5 GHz" is displayed, disable this option.
+This way, the FRITZ!Box uses the same name for the 2.4 GHz and 5 GHz frequency bands and can steer wireless devices into the frequency band that is ideal in the given situation ("band steering").

 - Click "Apply" to save the settings.
-If the wireless devices were only connected to the 5 GHz frequency band with a different name, you must then reconfigure the wireless connection to that frequency band.
+If the wireless devices were only connected to the 5 GHz frequency band with a different name, you must then reconfigure the Wi-Fi connection on those devices.

 Configuring the wireless router